prettier/prettier/docs/eslint.md

 If you're already running ESLint in your project and would like to do all of your style checking with a single command execution, you can ask ESLint to run Prettier for you.

-Just add Prettier as an ESLint rule using [eslint-plugin-prettier](https://github.com/prettier/eslint-plugin-prettier).
+Add Prettier as an ESLint rule using [eslint-plugin-prettier](https://github.com/prettier/eslint-plugin-prettier).

 ```bash
 yarn add --dev prettier eslint-plugin-prettier